MicrosoftDocs/xamarin-docs/docs/ios/platform/contacts.md

 [![](contacts-images/add01.png "An example Contact Sheet on an iOS device")](contacts-images/add01.png#lightbox)

 > [!IMPORTANT]
-> **NOTE:** The existing `AddressBook` and `AddressBookUI` frameworks use by iOS 8 (and prior) have been deprecated in iOS 9 and should be replaced with the new `Contacts` and `ContactsUI` frameworks as soon as possible for any existing Xamarin.iOS app.
+> The existing `AddressBook` and `AddressBookUI` frameworks use by iOS 8 (and prior) have been deprecated in iOS 9 and should be replaced with the new `Contacts` and `ContactsUI` frameworks as soon as possible for any existing Xamarin.iOS app.
 New apps should be written against the new frameworks.